 This sequence of virasana (hero pose) variations will hopefully help you work towards getting your bum to the floor between your feet and then reclining, gradually, safely and with minimal discomfort.

 The shin is folded to the outside of the thigh which stretches the inside of the knee.
 This position, with the butt on the floor, also creates a stretch for the quadriceps.

 There is also a slight inward rotation of the thigh at the hip joint.
-Because of this internal rotation, hero type poses can be used as a counterpoise or balancing action for poses where the thighs are externally rotated.
+Because of this internal rotation, hero type poses can be used as a counterpose or balancing action for poses where the thighs are externally rotated.